BEDBUG INFESTATION: A QUICK OVERVIEW

 Post-treatment precautions

-Many exterminators will tell you that DIY home treatment does not work, but that IS NOT true.
-The reason behind most home treatment failures is not sticking with the plan!
-It is a long process, but you can do it yourself if you stick with it.
+Many exterminators will tell you that DIY home treatment does not work, but that is not true.
+The reason most home treatments fail is not sticking with the plan.
+It is a long process, but you can do it yourself if you follow through.